 THE FIELD LIAISON Lead group seminar and provided instruction and feedback regarding field 1 2 3 4 5 expectations, answered questions regarding the Learning Contract and Evaluation, assignments, and learning portfolio.
 Assisted students with the integrating classroom and field experience learning.
-1 2 3 4 5 Provided instruction and guidance regarding cases, agency activities, and field concerns.
-1 2 3 4 5 Helped us understand the chain of command to resolve any field problems.
-1 2 3 4 5 Advised me regarding field performance, evaluation, and made clear the performance expectations.
-1 2 3 4 5 Visited the agency and maintained an ongoing relationship with me and the agency field instructor.
-1 2 3 4 5 Met with my field instructor and me during final evaluation.
-1 2 3 4 5 Evaluated evidence of my performance in the field agency, seminar and all course assignments to calculate my final grade at end of the semester.
-1 2 3 4 5 Was available to mediate any issues between, the student, the agency field Instructor, site supervisor and the school to develop a course of action to resolve the Field Situation.
-1 2 3 4 5 Overall, I would rate this FIELD LIAISON 1 2 3 4 5 comments - use back of page if needed) I would not recommend this social work field liaison to other students because written comments - use back of page if needed) (plea give e
+1 2 3 4 5 Provided instruction and guidance regarding cases, agency activities, and field 1 2 3 4 5 concerns.
+Helped us understand the chain of command to resolve any field problems.
+1 2 3 4 5 Advised me regarding field performance, evaluation, and made clear the 1 2 3 4 5 performance expectations.
+Visited the agency and maintained an ongoing relationship with me and the 1 2 3 4 5 agency field instructor.
+Met with my field instructor and me during final evaluation.
+1 2 3 4 5 Evaluated evidence of my performance in the field agency, seminar and all 1 2 3 4 5 course assignments to calculate my final grade at end of the semester.
+Was available to mediate any issues between, the student, the agency field 1 2 3 4 5 Instructor, site supervisor and the school to develop a course of action to resolve the Field Situation.
+Overall, I would rate this FIELD LIAISON 1 2 3 4 5 I would recommend this social work field liaison to other students because (ple ase give e wr itter 1 comments - use back of page if needed) - I would not recommend this social work field liaison to other students because (plea ase give Э written comments - use back of page if needed)